MaxSignal/_OpcodeEmulator/README.md

 requires Lilu plugin

 #
-Updated sources to new Lilu requirements.
+Updated source to be compiled using new acidanthera Lilu requirements.
 #
 To Compile
 #